Helene Budliger Artieda

 Thomas A. Zimmermann

 Ambassador Thomas A. Zimmermann (*1971), Dr. oec.
 HSG, Delegate of the Federal Council for Trade Agreements and head of the Special Foreign Economic Service Division in the Foreign Economic Affairs Directorate since 1st September 2020..
 Previously head of the Organisation, Law and Accreditation Directorate (2009-2020), head of the Staff Unit (2006 – 2009) and Senior Desk Officer for North America in the Bilateral Economic Relations Division from (2003 – 2006).
-Research Associate at the Swiss Institute for International Economics and Applied Economic Research at the University of St. Gallen (SIAW-HSG) from 1998-2003.
+Research Assistant at the Swiss Institute for International Economics and Applied Economic Research at the University of St. Gallen (SIAW-HSG) from 1998-2003.
+He continues to be a Research Associate at the SIAW-HSG and is a lecturer in international economic policy as a supplementary occupation.

 Simon Plüss